sdan/vlite/README.md

 # VLite V2 (VLite2)

 V2 is a collection and implementation of improvements upon the original amazing [VLite](https://github.com/sdan/vlite).
 Blazing fast and with even more features.
-All written in < 200 lines of Python!
+All written in a few hundred lines of Python!
 Download via `pip install vlite2`.
 PyPi project found [here](https://pypi.org/project/vlite2/).
 You can find benchmarking code comparing VLite2 to other vector databases at this repo [here](https://github.com/raydelvecchio/vdb-benchmark).

 # Usage Example